Assassinkin/haskell101/MoreOrganizedNotes.md

 `Map` is the nickname to use to preface all types and functions from the Data.Map module.

 `Map` is called a dictionary in other functions.

+# The `Maybe` type

+ Maybe is an important parameterized type.
+Maybe represents a context for a value unlike map that represents a container for values.
+Maybe types represent values that might be missing.

+Maybe Definition: `data Maybe a = Nothing | Just a`.

+Maybe is used as a solution to missing values.